alexbosworth/ln-service/README.md

 `description` is not supported on LND 0.16.4 and below

+`inputs` is not supported on LND 0.16.4 and below

     {
       [base_fee_mtokens]: <Routing Base Fee Millitokens Charged String>
       [chain_fee_tokens_per_vbyte]: <Chain Fee Tokens Per VByte Number>